diegoldnascimento/nvim/README.md

 ### LSP

+- [lsp-zero](https://github.com/VonHeikemen/lsp-zero.nvim) - Collection of functions that will help you setup Neovim's LSP client, so you can get IDE-like features with minimum effort.
 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - Nvim supports the Language Server Protocol (LSP), which means it acts as a client to LSP servers and includes a Lua framework `vim.lsp` for building enhanced LSP tools.
 - [mason.nvim](https://github.com/williamboman/mason.nvim) - Easy install LSP servers, Formatters, linters and more
 - [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) - Easy management for LSP servers